 Acoustic, Chamber, Vocal Works.

-Many purely acoustic works complement his diverse catalogue, such as Sirens, an a cappella work touring with the superstar chorus Chanticleer.
+Many purely acoustic works complement his diverse catalogue, such as Sirens, an a cappella work recently recorded by the superstar chorus Chanticleer.
 The solo piano work White Lies for Lomax, commissioned by Tanglewood Music Center, won the Van Cliburn Composers Invitational and is heard regularly on recitals.
 A great deal of his music has been performed by the musicians of Young Concert Artists, the acclaimed New York organization where he served as composer-in-residence.

 Bringing classical music to new audiences is a central part of Bates’ activities as a curator.
 With composer Anna Clyne, he has transformed the Chicago Symphony’s MusicNOW series into an imaginative concert experience drawing huge crowds, with cinematic program notes and immersive stagecraft.
 Another new take on new music is Mercury Soul which embeds sets of classical music into a fluid evening of DJing and immersive stagecraft.
 Sold-out performances from San Francisco’s famed Mezzanine club to Miami’s New World Symphony have brought a new vision of the listening experience to widespread audiences.
 A collaboration with director Anne Paterson and Maestro Benjamin Shwartz, it returns to Chicago’s Metro with members of the Chicago Symphony, and it also comes to the San Francisco Symphony as part of Bates’ composer-in-residency with the orchestra this season.